 Your guide to ecolabelled production

-The Nordic Swan Ecolabel is the official Nordic Ecolabel.
-Today, 80% of ABENA’s incontinence products are labeled with the Nordic Swan Ecolabel, and 100% of our raw materials for these products are as well.
+ABENA’s incontinence products have been labelled with the coveted ecolabel for more than 20 years.
+Today, 80% of ABENA’s incontinence products are labeled with the Nordic Swan Ecolabel as well as 100% of our raw materials for these products.

 The purpose of the Nordic Ecolabel is to reduce the overall environmental footprint each product leaves in regard to climate and health.
 When you choose an ecolabelled product, you help reduce environmental impact, and you can be sure that your chosen product is among the best in its category.